svaarala/duktape/doc/unicode-support.rst

 * Compile-time operations on non-ASCII characters can have a performance penalty in exchange for small size.

-Handling unicode case conversion, character classes etc in a compact code size is bit challenging.
+Handling Unicode case conversion, character classes, etc. in a compact code size is bit challenging.
 The current solution is to fast path ASCII characters and to use a bit-packed format for encoding case conversion rules (e.g. range mappings).
 The rules are created by build-time Python